Quantum anomalous Hall effects and emergent $\rm{SU}(2)$ Hall ferromagnets at fractional filling of helical trilayer graphene

 Moir\'e systems feature exquisitely tunable electronic structure via changes in twist angle and number of layers.
 Helical trilayer graphene (HTG), composed of three layers of graphene with successive twist angles $\theta$, displays a super-moir\'e structure on length scale $1/\theta^2$ forming symmetry-related domains~\cite{hoke2024imaging} as well as a finer moir\'e pattern on a $1/\theta$ length scale~\cite{nakatsuji2023multiscale,devakul2023magic,guerci2024chern,guerci2024nature,yang2024multi}.
 Within individual domains, the system hosts degenerate $C_{band}=\pm1,\mp2$ Chern bands separated from remote bands~\cite{devakul2023magic,guerci2024chern,guerci2024nature}.
-Experimental observations of anomalous Hall effects at integer fillings confirm the existence of these Chern bands, yet the nature of correlated states at fractional fillings $\nu=2/3,7/2$ remains unresolved~\cite{xia2025topological}.
-Recent theoretical studies have also proposed mechanisms for correlated states in HTG~\cite{kwan2024strong}, including Laughlin-type FCIs stabilized in an isolated $|C_{band}|=1$ band~\cite{kwan2024fractional}.
-The higher $|C_{band}|=2$ Chern band is especially intriguing, as it may support exotic correlated Hall states unattainable in a single Landau-level-like band~\cite{barkeshli2012topological,wu2014haldane,liu2021gate,wilhelm2023non}.
-In particular, Halperin-type FCIs and quantum Hall ferromagnets (QHFs) have been systematically constructed in the chiral limit of higher Chern bands with ideal quantum geometry~\cite{dong2023many}.
-These developments raise several important questions for HTG: Can the aforementioned phases be stabilized in realistic material beyond the chiral limit?
-What are the optimal parameter regimes for realization of these correlated states?
-Addressing these questions will enhance our understanding of current experimental observations and guide future explorations.
+Experimental observations of anomalous Hall effects at integer fillings confirm the existence of these Chern bands, yet the nature of correlated states observed at fractional fillings $\nu_{\rm total}=2/3,7/2$ remains unresolved~\cite{xia2025topological}.